ixofoundation/ixo-blockchain/x/project/spec/04_fees.md

 If an oracle fee payment template ID was provided during project creation, the oracle fee applies whenever an oracle (a.k.a evaluator) evaluates a claim using `MsgCreateEvaluation`.
 It is paid by the project, with the oracle and other fee project addresses as the contract recipients.

+The following is the logic used to calculate how the payment is distributed between the oracle and the entity accounts.
+Taking the total share of the payment to be 100%:

+- The oracle (service provider) share is `100% - OracleFeePercentage`
+- The node share is `OracleFeePercentage x (NodeFeePercentage)`
+- The ixo.world share is `OracleFeePercentage x (100% - NodeFeePercentage)`

+For example, if `OracleFeePercentage=20%` and `NodeFeePercentage=50%`:

+- The oracle (service provider) share is `80%`
+- The node share is `10%`
+- The ixo.world share is `10%`

 ### Fee for Service

 If a fee-for-service payment template ID was provided during project creation, the fee-for-service applies whenever a claimer's claim gets approved (claim status set to approved `= 1`) during `MsgCreateEvaluation` handling.
 It is paid by the project, with the claimer as the contract recipient.

+In contrast with the `OracleFee`, the claimer gets the full `FeeForService` (0% percentage sent to a node or ixo.world).